Important general information

 Additional recommended prerequisites for medical schools nationwide

 Medical schools across the U.S. have different prerequisites for admission.
 The list below shows courses required by various schools beyond the courses listed above for the VCU School of Medicine.
-Students should discuss career plans with their pre-professional health adviser for additional guidance.
+Students should discuss career plans with their pre-professional health career adviser for additional guidance.

 |BIOL 300||Cellular and Molecular Biology||3|